lilychughes/FishLifeExonCapture/README.md

 # Step 8: Alignment Filtering (Optional)

 There are several alignment filtering scripts included in this repository.

-All require biopython.
+***All require biopython and are written for python2.7.***

 ***AlignmentCleaner.py***